sveawebpay/php-integration/README.md

 An example of an recurring card order, both the setup transaction and a recurring payment, can be found in the<a href="https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder_recur/" target="_blank">examples/cardorder_recur</a> folder.

-#### 1.1.1 Order building -- a sample invoice order
-The following is a minimal example of how to place an order using the invoice payment method:

 ### 1.2 WebPay::deliverOrder()
 The WebPay::deliverOrder request should generally be sent to Svea once the ordered items have been sent out, or otherwise delivered, to the customer.